Who can apply?

 - Australian citizens and permanent residents

 - This means someone who is legally a citizen of Australia or holds a permanent resident visa.
-If you are unsure of your citizenship or visa status.

 - A child is a person under the age of 18.